DriftwoodPalace/Hodl-Guide/hodl-guide_50_storage.md

 This plan will give you the option to easily spend from your cold storage.
 You can of course modify this

 **1.** `Envelope A` (Seed A - Coldcard).
 Store it with someone you trust.
 This envelope has the password to your secure note and wallet file on the USB-stick.
 If the person holding this envelope got their hands on the USB, they would be able to open the wallet and see your full balance (but wouldn't be able to spend anything).
 If they got their hands on your Coldcard they would be able to unlock it.
 As the passphrase is stored on the device they would then be able to scan the blockchain for any *old* transactions that was made with that key.
 They could then guess that some change amount might belong to you as well.
-The risk for this'll be reduced if you follow the best practises at [Electrum best practises](hodl-guide_67_electrum-bp.md).
-They wouldn't be able to see unspent transactions in the wallet.

 **2.** `Envelope B` (Seed B - Trezor).
 Store it with someone else you trust or in a different location then your home (bank, second location you control etc).
 This envelope has the passphrase used with all 3 seeds.
 Using the passphrase and the seed the one holding this would be able to see *old* transactions (the same situation described above with the Coldcard).
 They would be able to unlock the Trezor with the correct passphrase as well, but that would only put them in the same situation as holding the seed+passphrase.